kovamaru/hsa13-hw26-autoscale-groups/README.md

 # hsa13-hw26-autoscale-groups
 Create autoscale group that will contain one ondemand instance and will scale on spot instances.
 Set up scaling policy based on AVG CPU usage.
-Set up scaling policy based on requests amount that allows non-linear growth.
+Set up scaling policy based on requests amount that allows non-linear growth

-# AWS Auto Scaling Group Setup with Terraform

-This is my homework assignment (HW26) for setting up an AWS Auto Scaling Group (ASG) using Terraform.
-I created an infrastructure that includes an ASG with one On-Demand instance and scaling via Spot Instances, along with two scaling policies: one based on CPU usage and another based on request count with non-linear growth.
-In this README, I’ll describe what I did, how to deploy the project, how to test the scaling, and show my results.

-## What I Did

 ### Infrastructure Overview
 I set up the following infrastructure: